HR Versus Higher Ed: Does it Have to Be a Battle?

 3 ways an Applicant Tracking solution can ensure you’re not missing out on great candidates:

-• Receive visibility into all open positions and recruiting activities across your organization.
+• Receive visibility into all open positions and recruiting activities

 • A dedicated careers page will provide everything a candidate needs to find and apply for available positions at your organization.